keyshor/personal-website/content/other_projects.md

 date: 2019-10-11T13:14:31-04:00
 draft: false
 ---
-### Other Projects
+### Internships

+* __Research Internship at Nokia Bell Labs (Summer 2020).__
+    I worked on applications of deep reinforcement learning and imitation learning to real time decision making problems such as logistics optimization.
+    I also spent some time on applying RL to collision avoidance in drones.

-* __SDE Internship at Amazon Web Services.__
+* __SDE Internship at Amazon Web Services (Summer 2019).__
-    I worked as an intern in the [Automated Reasoning Group](https://aws.amazon.com/blogs/security/tag/automated-reasoning/) at AWS during the summer of 2019 on automatically discovering sinks of sensitive data in Java code.
+    I interned with the [Automated Reasoning Group](https://aws.amazon.com/blogs/security/tag/automated-reasoning/) at AWS.
+I worked on automatically discovering sinks of sensitive data in Java code.
 Functions known as sinks are usually given as inputs to a taint analysis tool to check for security vulnerabilities in code.
 New techniques are needed to find such sinks since manual examination of code is close to impossible in large codebases.
-My project was on using machine learning to identify sinks in the codebase of AWS storage services.
+My project was on applying machine learning to identify sinks in the codebase of AWS storage services.

 #### Graduate Course Projects